epam/ketcher/doc/help.md

 _Generic_

+Generic is a pair of brackets without any labels.

+_Multiple group_

-Multiple group is a pair of brackets without any labels that represents a fixed number of identical repeating units in condensed form.
+A Multiple group indicates a number of replications of a fragment or a part of a structure in contracted form.

 _SRU Polymer_